• Mike Wolivar

 ☑️ 9) PROFESSIONAL INSURANCE: Verify the private investigation agency has the required general liability (E&O) insurance policy of a minimum $ 1,000,000 coverage.

-☑️ 10) CIVIL/CRIMINAL CHECK ON BUSINESS AND OWNER: Check local on-line civil and criminal superior court and federal court records to determine if the considered investigation firm and/or its officers have appeared as defendants?
+☑️ 10) CIVIL/CRIMINAL CHECK ON BUSINESS AND OWNER: Check local on-line civil and criminal superior court and federal court records to determine if the considered investigation agencies and/or its officers have appeared as defendants?

-For example, a qualified private investigation agency will have SI who use long range HD video cameras; FCC licensed two-way radios; rapid deployable compact video cameras that are connected via data (not wi-fi) and drone capability operated by drone experts.
-Equipment frequently makes the difference between success and failure of a physical surveillance assignment.
+For example, a qualified private investigation agency will have SIs who use long range HD video cameras; FCC licensed two-way radios; rapid deployable compact video cameras that are connected via data (not wi-fi) and drone capability operated by drone experts.
+Equipment frequently makes the difference between success and failure of physical surveillance assignment.

 The sample invoice will provide you with those unexpected costs, much like the “resort fees” at some hotels.
 Typical charges are hourly rates to include gas mileage fees and travel time to and from the physical surveillance location.